panlanfeng/GaussianMixtureTest.jl/README.md

 In addition the typical EM algorithm may fail to give a consistent estimate of Gaussian Mixture parameters.
 This package still uses EM but add a penalty term on the log likelihood which ensures the consistency [2].

-## Warning

-For this method to be valid, a stringent condition (Proposition 6 of [3]) on the true variance is required.

 ## Usage